There’s no doubt that Diablo (all of them – especially Diablo III) made hack and slash games wildly popular.

 A 3D massively multiplayer online role-playing game (MMORPG), Lost Ark is one action-oriented experience every gamer should go for.
 The combat, a unique non-target-based system, lets players focus on the game’s action aspects instead of worrying about ability combos and twitch reactions.

-The game features both instanced raids and open-world environments like those of Vindictus.
-Gamers will even have the chance to discover LostArk’s unique islands as they check out the world map aboard their own ships.
+This is a great game that features both instanced raids and open-world environments like those of Vindictus.
+Gamers will even have the chance to discover LostArk’s unique islands as they check out the game world map aboard their own ships.

 2. Hero Siege